apache/drill/_docs/configure-drill/securing-drill/091-configuring-drill-to-use-spnego-for-http-authentication.md

                     }
               }

-3-Configure the mapping from a Kerberos principal to a user account used by Drill.
-By default, the short name, which contains only the primary portion of the principal, is used as the user account known to Drill.
-This user account name is used to determine if the authenticated user has administrative privileges.
+3-(Optional) Configure the mapping from a Kerberos principal to a user account used by Drill.

 - Drill uses a Hadoop Kerberos name and rules to transform the client Kerberos principal to the principal Drill uses internally as the client’s identity.
 By default, this mapping rule extracts the first portion from the provided principal.
-For example, if the principal format is <Name1>/<Name2>@realm, the default rule extracts only Name1 from the principal and stores Name1 as the client’s identity on server side.
+For example, if the principal format is `<Name1>/<Name2>@realm`, the default rule extracts only Name1 from the principal and stores Name1 as the client’s identity on server side.
+Drill uses the short name, for example Name1, as the user account known to Drill.
+This user account name is used to determine if the authenticated user has administrative privileges.
 - Administrators can configure custom rules by setting the `drill.exec.security.auth.auth_to_local` property in the `drill-override.conf` file.

+See [Mapping from Kerberos Principal to OS user account](https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/SecureMode.html#Mapping_from_Kerberos_principal_to_OS_user_account "Mapping from Kerberos Principal") in the [Hadoop in Secure Mode](https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/SecureMode.html "Secure Mode Hadoop") documentation for details about how the rule works.

-##Configuring SPNEGO on the Drill Client (Web Client)
+##Configuring SPNEGO on the Client

 An administrator or user can configure SPNEGO on the client (web browser or client tools, such as curl).
 To configure SPNEGO on the client, a Kerberos Ticket Granting Ticket must exist for the user accessing the web server.
-The Kerberos ticket must have been created using `kinit`.
-The Kerberos ticket translates into a token for SPNEGO.
-If a user is authenticated through Kerberos, the user is granted a token for SPNEGO.
+The Kerberos Ticket Granting Ticket generated on the client side is used by the web client to get a service ticket from the KDC.
+This service ticket is used to generate a SPNEGO token, which is presented to the web server for authentication.

-The client uses the web server name (in the server-side principal) to access the Drill Web Console.
-Use the same web server name that is used in the server-side principal to access the Drill Web Console.
+The client should use the same web server hostname (as configured in the server-side principal) to access the Drill Web Console.
+If the server hostname differs, SPNEGO authentication will fail.
 For example, if the server principal is `"HTTP/example.QA.LAB@QA.LAB”`, the client should use `http://example.QA.LAB:8047` as the Drill Web Console URL.

 The following sections provide instructions for configuring the supported client-side browsers: